state-hiu/hiu.state.gov/guides/_posts/0100-01-06-publishing-products.md

 **tweet**

-Insert the message that will auto-fill when a user chooses to share the product on twitter.
-255 characters or less.
+Insert the message that will auto-fill when a user chooses to share the product on twitter. limit your tweet to 102 characters because the url and the @StateHIU automatically get added to the tweet.

 An example post: